gradvohl/YAPTT/passingParameters/searchThreads/README.md

 ## Solution description
 To solve the problem using multithreads, we will create threads that access their respective array partition.
 Besides, the threads shall receive the element they will search for, two integers indicating the begin and the end of the partition, and the address of a shared variable to tell when the element is found by any thread.

 Therefore, we define the following structure to handle the parameters.
+The definition of this structure is in the ``searchThreads.h`` file (line 15).
 ```c
 typedef struct
 {